cpichard/usdtweak/README.md

 - [cmake](https://cmake.org/) installed (version > 3.14)
 - a C++14 compiler installed: MSVC 19 or 17, g++ or clang++.
-- a build of [Universal Scene Description](https://github.com/PixarAnimationStudios/USD/releases/tag/v22.05) version >= 20.11.
-(I am not sure the USD libraries provided with maya, houdini or omniverse would work)
+- a build of [Universal Scene Description](https://github.com/PixarAnimationStudios/USD/releases/tag/v23.05) version >= 20.11.
+I am not sure the USD libraries provided with maya or houdini would work, in theory they should, let me know if you manage to compile with them.

 If you managed to build USD, compiling usdtweak should be easy, you need to provide cmake with only 1 required variables: